 The Benefits Of Giving Dogs Yogurt

 Most people feed yogurt for its probiotic properties.
 It’s thought to be able to help with intestinal issues such as gas and upset stomach.
 There are a couple of potential problems with this theory.
 One is that, like I mentioned in my kefir post, the beneficial bacteria found in yogurt doesn’t normally colonize the intestinal tract.
 They act more as helpers, providing food and a proper environment for the good bacteria already in the gut to preform optimally.

 Another issue is that some yogurt brands sold in grocery stores are pasteurized.
 This heating process is used to kill off any potentially dangerous pathogens, but it also kills any beneficial bacteria present.

-If your looking for probiotic benefits, but are not interested in feeding your dog kefir, I'd look into using a probiotic supplement.
+If your looking for probiotic benefits, I’d look into using a probiotic supplement.

 What To Look Out For

 Make sure you never feed your dog yogurt that contains Xylitol!

 Plain, unflavored yogurt is best when you’re buying it for your dog.
 Flavored yogurts can actually contain high amounts of sugar, which can cause GI upset, pretty much the opposite result that most owners are looking for when they feed their dogs yogurt.
 Yogurt can also cause symptoms in dogs who are lactose intolerant.